jyaunches/jyaunches.github.io/_posts/2017-07-05-llvm-and-swift.md

 ## Obj-C

+While Apple was adopting the LLVM/Clang and using it to move Obj-C forward we saw significant improvements.
+Notable were:

 __Language Features__

-While Apple was adopting the LLVM/Clang and using it to move Obj-C forward we saw significant language improvements.
-Notable were:
 * support blocks
 * collection literals
 * modules

 __ARC__

-Also introduced because of LLVM/Clang advancements was simplified memory management with Automatic Reference Counting.
-Developers were still required to instruct the compiler on what type of memory management to apply to different variables.
-And crashes could (and did) occur if you got it wrong!
+Automatic Reference Counting was a Clang advancement bringing automatic memory management to Obj-C objects.
+Developers no longer needed to think about retain and release operations but were required to instruct the compiler on what type of memory management to apply to different variables.
+Crashes frequently occured if you got it wrong.

 ## Swift

-Swift was invested in not only to piggy-back and continue the advancements of the LLVM toolchain Apple had developed.
-There were other great reasons to introduce a new more accessible language.
+A primary motivation for Swift was definitely to piggy-back and continue to utilize the advancements of the LLVM toolchain.
+It's notable that there also were other great reasons to introduce a new more accessible language.
 New developer ramp-up for one.
-But let's look at the features Swift, with it's compilation toolchain work, brought beyond Obj-C.
+Obj-C is not the easiest first progamming language to master.

 Probably feature objectives with Swift development:

 {% capture images %}
-	/images/swift-llvm/Swift-language-objectives.png
+	/images/swift-llvm/Swift-language-objectives.jpeg
 {% endcapture %}
 {% include gallery images=images cols=1 %}

 ### SIL

-With Swift, the compilation team decided to introduce a new intermediary language to enable to language features.
+With Swift, the compilation team decided to introduce a new intermediary language to enable both language features and improved compilation.
 The flexibility of LLVM allowed them to do this and slot it right into the existing compilation flow

 {% capture images %}
 	/images/swift-llvm/SIL-in-compilation-flow.png